citizen27/PyCLaPT/README.md

 This ReadME content is copied and pasted from CLaPT.
 May not all be applicabale, so wait until it is fixed to rely on.
 (https://github.com/citizen27/PyCLaPT)

-Mind numbing parts of this documentation and code commenting have been written by AI/ML, particularly ChatGPT and Bard (this ReadMe is almost entirely AI/ML generated because it does a way better job than I can). **All PowerShell scripts are written, tested and developed by me, or me and other humans** (credit will be given, or code will be linked).
+Mind numbing parts of this documentation and code commenting have been written by AI, particularly ChatGPT and Bard (this ReadMe is almost entirely AI generated because it does a way better job than I can). **All PowerShell scripts are written, tested and developed by me, or me and other humans** (credit will be given, or code will be linked).

 ## Overview